eviltester/TestingApp/java/testingapps/thepulper/docs/general/overview.md

 - No duplicates should be allowed
 - Delete should be possible from the 'amend' screens
 - Link to amend/update screen from the 'read' screens

+### Additional FAQs Functionality

+As a user I want to be able to see FAQs for Publishers, Series, Years, and on book details.

+Entities:

+- year
+- series
+- publishers
+- authors
+- books

+Acceptance Criteria:

+- There should be a an FAQ menu with clickable FAQ links for each entity
+- The Books FAQs should show FAQs for each of the fields in the book i.e. title, each author, year, publisher, and series

 ### Experimental Admin Functionality